America's Grandest National Parks, Before and After Climate Change

 Rothstein said it was important to her that the posters correctly represent the science of climate change.
 After reading government websites, academic studies, and news sources, she strove to accurately depict how each of these landscapes might actually change between now and 2050.
 For example, in her rendition of Great Smoky Mountains National Park in Tennessee and North Carolina (pictured above), trees are set ablaze as the result of the drought and rising temperatures that climate scientists believe will come to plague the Southeast.

 Back West, in Yellowstone—the world’s first national park—small water basins are already drying up, and the decrease in rain and snowmelt threatens wildlife.
-So in Rothstein’s poster, Old Faithful, the geyser named for its frequent eruptions, has dried up, and an emaciated grizzly bear wanders the barren land.
+So in Rothstein’s poster, Old Faithful, the geyser named for its frequent eruptions, is quiet, and an emaciated grizzly bear wanders the barren land.*

 Infrequent rainfall, snowmelt, and shorter winters are threats to Oregon’s Crater Lake, too.
 The lake is currently the deepest in the country, but in Rothstein’s depiction, it is all but gone.
 The trees around the lake will also become brown and dry, she says, unless we find a way to stop the bark-beetle epidemic, which has already gnawed away at some 46 million of the country’s 850 million acres of forest land.
 The neon green rings around Wizard Island, the land mass in the middle of the lake, are the result of an algae bloom, which could occur as temperatures rise.

-Note: *CORRECTION: This piece originally stated that Rothstein’s poster depicts Old Faithful as dried up in 2050.
-In fact, the poster reflects the prediction that it will spout less frequently.